Chronic Myeloid Leukemia (CML): Introduction

 forms of blood cells, most often white blood cells.
 When a person has leukemia, the

 body makes too many abnormal blood cells.
-Leukemia cells do not usually form tumors,
+Leukemia cells don't often form tumors.

-Two types of white blood cells can turn into leukemia:
+Two types of blood-forming cells can turn into leukemia:

 Leukemia can also be either acute or chronic.
-Acute leukemia tends to grow very quickly
+Acute leukemia grows quickly and needs

-and needs to be treated right away.
-Chronic leukemia often grows more slowly.
+to be treated right away.
+Chronic leukemia grows more slowly.

 What is chronic myeloid leukemia (CML)?